SirDap/tripodvideoninja/_posts/2016-01-09-masquerading-mp4-files.markdown

 ![MPEG Streamclip further complains on Open Anyway]({% asset_path xavcs-failure-streamclip-open-anyway %})
 ![Sony XAVC-S MP4 file unrecognized by Compressor 4]({% asset_path xavcs-failure-compressor4-open %})

 "Invalid sample description" ... "can't find video or audio tracks" ... very interesting.
 Almost suggests the programs can't read some header metadata.
-Thanks to the folks folks at Divergent Media, now i know XAVC-S is just H.264 video inside the container.[^2] Should be no reason QT7 can't open it.
+Thanks to the folks folks at Divergent Media, now I know XAVC-S is just H.264 video inside the container.[^2] Should be no reason QT7 can't open it.

 Indeed that's the case!